2 Reviews

 The content is currently being reviewed by the Hwahae operations team, and the verification will be completed by the next business day (excluding weekends and holidays) from the date the review was written.Reviewed by The Hwahae Testers

 This review was written by The Hwahae Testers who received the product for free and evaluated it with a sense of representing Hwahae.
 The review is completely unbiased and honest, with no guidelines or restrictions.
-Reviews by The Hwahae Testers undergo the same strict verification process as regular reviews, and if they don't meet our standards, revisions will be requested.ProsThe product feels great.
-It's incredibly soft and after using it, my pores seem to shrink.
-My skin looks clearer the next day.
+Reviews by The Hwahae Testers undergo the same strict verification process as regular reviews, and if they don't meet our standards, revisions will be requested.ProsThe texture is really nice.
+It's incredibly gentle and leaves my skin feeling deeply cleansed, like it's removed all the excess sebum.
+The next day, my complexion looks noticeably clearer.

 Cons1.
-I have to use a spatula to scoop it out, but it's too much of a hassle so I just use my hands.
-2. It's slippery like an oil, and I have to wipe it off with the small washcloth-like thing that comes with it, which is annoying.
-I just want to rinse it off with water, but water alone doesn't clean it properly.
-Plus, the washcloth-like thing is too small and rough, it irritates my skin, and I have to wash it every time.
-3. It's too expensive.
-The amount is also small.
-4. The ingredients aren't great either.
+You're supposed to use a spatula to scoop it out, but it's a hassle so I end up just using my fingers.
+2. It has a slippery, oil-like consistency, and you're meant to wipe it off with the small cloth provided, which is annoying.
+I'd prefer to just rinse it off with water, but water alone doesn't remove it properly.
+Plus, the cloth is too small and rough, making it uncomfortable and potentially irritating to the skin.
+It also needs to be washed after each use.
+3. It's overpriced, especially considering the small amount you get.
+4. The ingredients list isn't particularly impressive either.

 Review under verification